 If you’re going to have the best chance of success with your software project, you need to have some idea of how to choose the best coding team.
 There’s no way for developers to know if they are right for you if you don’t know the questions to ask.
 Watch this video and you’ll discover our suggestions for the most important questions to ask potential developers to help you select the right team.

-Talk me through the processes of delivering your project.
+6. Talk me through the processes of delivering a project.
 How are you going to do it?
 What are we going to do?
 Are we going to sit down once a week?
 Are you going to go away and build it and I don’t have to talk to you for a month?
 What is the process that you’re going to go through?
 Are there going to be short sprints, are there going to be long sprints?
 Are you going to give me time, because I have to run a business, to stop and think?
 Maybe you want to divide your development time over a two week sprint: so a week of development, then a week of absorbing that and reviewing that and then thinking about another development sprint after that.

-Another of the questions to ask your software developer is how will you protect me from the risk of staff turnover?
+7. How will you protect me from the risk of staff turnover?
 Obviously the fewer people within the firm or individuals that you’re dealing with, the higher the risk.
 In terms of Alliance or in terms of larger firms, there is a process of handover.
 How handover between staff is delivered as well is important.
 Should a developer leave, there is someone else who can pick up your project.

 I wanted someone who had done it to stand up.
 I thought if I spoke about offshore development, I would be telling you stories that I had heard.
 I wanted someone who had done it forty times.